Equipboard was founded in 2013, and is the largest database of music artists and

 Several manufacturers create copies of legendary effects pedals and make them available at a fraction of the price, but none do it quite as well as Mooer.
 The Mooer ElecLady is a stunningly accurate reproduction of a famous Electro-Harmonix flanger pedal.
 It's a fantastic value for the money, and comes up and again and again in discussions of guitarists looking for the best flanger pedal under $100.

 Look and feel aside, the true test of a guitar pedal is how it sounds.
 By and large, this pedal is commended for being a pretty fantastic clone of the EHX Electric Mistress.
-In reading reviews of the Mooer ElecLady, we encountered frequent mentions of it nailing that “Pink Floyd tone.”
-The site Gilmourish has this to say:
+It sounds better than many pedals twice its price.

 The MXR M-117R is a reissue of the original MXR Flanger.
 Reissues can be hit or miss, and luckily in this case it would seem MXR is right on the mark, with users praising the MXR M-117R, in some cases holding it in higher regard than the original.

 Right away you notice how the M-117R is a box built with purpose.
 Its construction is first rate; definitely the most solidly built of all the flangers we’ve played.
 In typical MXR fashion, it does away with fancy graphics in favor of a very spartan, functional aesthetic.
 You get a mono ¼” input and output, so if you’re looking for a stereo flanger you’d be better served by the EHX Stereo Electric Mistress or TC Electronic Vortex.
-In terms of power, it requires 18V, which means a pair of 9V batteries, or you can use an AC adapter which Dunlop graciously includes (the Dunlop ECB-004 which is valued around $15).
+In terms of power, it requires 18V, which means a pair of 9V batteries, or you can use an AC adapter which Dunlop graciously includes.
 In terms of layout, you have 4 large knobs at your disposal, and like other MXR pedals you can cover them with large rubber washers to make them easier to turn with your foot when you’re playing live.
 Here are the 4 knobs, and what they do:

 Bottom Line: The MXR M-117R is more than just a flanger; it’s one of the most interesting analog effects pedals around.
 You can spend days on end tweaking it and exploring its tonal variety, and you would still only scratch the surface.
 This thing has something special - vintage grit would be a good way to describe it.
 It's a bit of a pedalboard hog in terms of footprint, and it’s the priciest of the flanger pedals on our guide, but the price point is definitely within reasonable range considering how good this pedal is.